The Snake Prince: Related tales

 Scholarship also points that a story of a maiden marrying a snake being is attested in the Panchatantra, an Indian collection of folkloric accounts and related tales.

 Motifs

-According to Stith Thompson and Jonas Balys study of motifs of Indian literature and oral folklore, the tale contains the motif D432 "Transformation: mineral form to person" (in this case, a jewel necklace).
+According to Stith Thompson and Jonas Balys study of motifs of Indian literature and oral folklore, the tale contains the motifs D425.1.3.
+"Transformation: snake to garland", and D432 "Transformation: mineral form to person" (in this case, a jewel necklace), B604.1, "Marriage to snake" and D391 "Transformation: serpent (snake) to person".